twitchtv/circuitgen/README.md

 Set the `circuit-major-version` flag if using Go modules and major version 3 or later.
 This makes the wrappers import the same version as the rest of your code.

+Note you can also pass multiple --name, or multiple names separated by comma in order to generate multiple interfaces at once.
+Note that while doing this the --out parameter has to be a directory and you cannot use an alias.

 ## Example

 Generating the DynamoDB client into the wrappers directory with circuits aliased as "DynamoDB"